apache/iotdb/docs/UserGuide/Library-UDF/Data-Profile.md

 + `rank`: The rank percentage of the percentile.
 It should be (0,1] and the default value is 0.5.
 For instance, a percentile with `rank`=0.5 is the median.
 + `error`: The rank error of the approximate percentile.
 It should be within [0,1) and the default value is 0.
 For instance, a 0.5-percentile with `error`=0.01 is the value of the element with rank percentage 0.49~0.51.
 With `error`=0, the output is the exact percentile.

 **Output Series:** Output a single series.
 The type is DOUBLE.
-There is only one data point in the series, whose timestamp is 0 and value is the percentile.
+There is only one data point in the series, whose timestamp is the same has which the first percentile value has, and value is the percentile.

 **Note:** Missing points, null points and `NaN` in the input series will be ignored.